 The Rail Activation Schedule developed by the RAC has now been integrated with the other project schedules such as Testing and Commissioning, Systems Integration, Electrification, EMU, and SCADA to provide a truly integrated project schedule.
-The RAC continues to add detail to the various activities required to ready Caltrain for electrified service.
+The RAC continues to add details to the various activities required to ready Caltrain for electrified service as well resolving any issues that may require workarounds during the early days of revenue service.
 The most recent Rail Activation Schedule is shown in Attachment H-2.
 Any additional detail should be incorporated into the IMS as soon as possible.

 - PMOC Observations: The PMOC is meeting regularly with the PCEP and the FTA in the context of its current Programmatic OP-54 Readiness for Service Review.
-The current efforts of both teams is focused on reviewing documents, clarifying issues and preparing the draft report. - The PMOC continues to monitor the activities of the RAC as well as the other project activities related to start-up and testing and safety certification.
+The current efforts of both teams are focused on reviewing documents, clarifying issues and preparing the final op-54 report.
+The PCEP team is also preparing its Safety and Security Certification Verification Report (SSCVR) that will be signed-off by the responsible parties prior to the start of operation with passengers. - The PMOC continues to monitor the activities of the RAC as well as the other project activities related to start-up and testing and safety certification.
 The PMOC continues to encourage all parties to communicate openly to avoid confusion.
-The PMOC observes that overall, coordination and cooperation between the JPB and BBII have improved under the PCEP's new leadership and through the renewed vigorous partnering effort. - Unexpected issues continue to arise as the contractors and the PCEP teams perform punch list reviews of the constructed work and continue the testing and commissioning process.
+The PMOC observes that overall, coordination and cooperation between the JPB and BBII have improved under the PCEP's new leadership and through the renewed vigorous partnering effort.

+Unexpected issues continue to arise as the contractors and the PCEP teams perform punch list reviews of the constructed work and continue the testing and commissioning process.
 Completion of the electrification contract is getting closer and leadership on both sides is urging all personnel to remain focused, work safely, and produce a quality job.